sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>biber</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Command-line bibliographic manager, BibTeX replacement
+Short desc    : Command-line bibliographic manager, BibTeX replacement
 URL          : http://biblatex-biber.sourceforge.net/
-Лицензия     : (GPL+ or Artistic 2.0) and Artistic 2.0
+License      : (GPL+ or Artistic 2.0) and Artistic 2.0
-Описание     : Biber is a command-line tool for dealing with bibliographic databases.
+Descript     : Biber is a command-line tool for dealing with bibliographic databases.
              : Biber offers a large superset of legacy BibTeX (texlive-bibtex)
              : functionality.
 It is often used with the popular BibLaTeX package
              : (texlive-biblatex), where it is required for some features.